What you should know

 You can’t rely on the Charter to challenge every violation of your rights.
 The Charter controls laws and government actions.
 It doesn’t control private citizens, businesses, or organizations.
 Before you can claim the Charter’s protection, you must show that the government, or some agency very closely connected to government, such as a school board or labour relations board, violated your rights.

 If a private individual, organization, or company violates your rights, you may be able to assert a claim under human rights law.
 Depending on the situation, you might be able to rely on the BC Human Rights Code or the Canadian Human Rights Act.
-For more, see our information on human rights and discrimination protection (no. 236), and protection against job discrimination (no. 270).
+For more, see our information on human rights and discrimination protection, and protection against job discrimination.

 Canadian courts interpret and enforce the Charter.
 Courts have the power to strike down and invalidate laws or government actions.
 They will do so if necessary to defend a protected right or freedom.
 If you think a provincial or federal law or action violates your Charter rights, you can ask a court to strike down the law or grant another remedy.
 A remedy is a court order to give someone their legal rights or to compensate them for their rights not being respected.